Microsoft Sentinel Integration User Guide

 Are there any limitations I should be aware of when using the Microsoft Sentinel App?

-Microsoft established Upload Indicators API throttle limits of 100 Indicators per request and 100 requests per minute.
-If the App reaches either of these limits, it will wait one minute before reattempting to send Indicators to Microsoft Sentinel.
+Microsoft Sentinel has established upload indicators API throttle limits of 100 Indicators per request and 100 requests per minute.
+If a Microsoft Sentinel Service reaches either of these limits, it will wait one minute before attempting to send more Indicators to Microsoft Sentinel.

-The App is most likely to hit this limit when running a full update, which is the initial upload of data from ThreatConnect to Microsoft Sentinel.
+The Microsoft Sentinel Service is most likely to hit this limit when running a full update, which is the initial upload of data from ThreatConnect to Microsoft Sentinel.

 Does the Microsoft Sentinel App send Indicators from ThreatConnect to Microsoft Defender?